 But the benefits of cocoa flavanols and nitric oxide don’t stop there.
 There’s solid scientific evidence that, in addition to cardiovascular benefits, they can also improve cognitive (brain) function.
 That’s because nitric oxide promotes healthier blood vessels, supporting the cardiovascular system so it can deliver essential oxygen and nutrients to every organ, muscle and tissue throughout your body—including your brain—keeping all parts of you nourished and performing at their best.

 In a move that would delight Dwight Schrute on The Office (beets, bears, Battlestar Galactica anyone?), beets are rich in nitrates, which your body changes into nitric oxide.
 Some studies have shown that beetroot juice may impact the performance of endurance in athletes.
 But before you stock up, know that it can take up to two cups of beet juice daily to see positive effects, that cooking beets drains much of their nitrates (so you have to stick with juice), and it might add a tint to your toilet—yikes!

 Packing in foods that are high in nitrates (like spinach) may increase your levels of nitric oxide.
 But keep in mind it’s hard to know exactly how many nitrates you’re getting from your spinach salad since studies have shown nitrate content is dependent on the agricultural production system.

-Take a supplement.
 There are supplements on the market that may increase nitric oxide in your body, but it’s key to have the 411 before you buy: it’s important to understand how the type of supplement you’re buying increases nitric oxide (for example, with cocoa flavanols), how the supplement is measured, and how much you’ll need to consume to get any health benefits.